 There is also a yearly fee to cover music purchases, copies, recital expenses, and accompanists.
 The fee for piano students is $15 per year.
-The fee for voice students is $45 per year.
+The fee for voice students is $30 per year.
 This fee is due with the first monthly payment.
-For students starting later in the year, this fee will be prorated.

 Every 4-5 weeks there is a Group lesson that replaces the private lesson for that week.
 Each Group week is scheduled at the beginning of the school year, but specific Group times may change.
 Families are provided with a schedule for the year that shows Session dates, Group dates, and Recital dates.
 Groups will range in length from 30-60 minutes depending on the number of students in the Group, student age-range, and the amount of material to cover.
 Ideally, specific Groups would remain scheduled at the same day/time throughout the year.
 However, practically, this is rarely the case.
 There are studio fluctuations due to the addition of new students mid-year, adjustments due to skill and age, and accompanist availability for voice students, that necessitate time/day changes during Group weeks.
 Additionally, I try to be flexible for families who are juggling school, sports, or other commitments to help make it easier for each student to attend their Group lesson.